the-teachingRSE-project/competencies/competencies.md

 support unit staff and academics of different fields and all career stages.
 This situation yields a specific set of challenges RSEs should be aware of to consciously make ethically sound judgement calls.
-We list some example areas that could be addressed in RSE courses or workshops.
+We list some example areas that highlight present-day challenges.

+## Current Challenges

-## Handling of data and personal data
+### Handling of data and personal data

 A lot of RSE work involves the manipulation or creation of data processing devices.
 We highlight that professional conduct requires these creations to be reliable and to maintain data integrity.